postmanlabs/labs-docs/v6/postman/monitors/intro_monitors.md

 Postman monitoring lets you run a [collection](/docs/postman/collections/creating_collections) periodically to check for its performance and response.
 You can set up a monitor to run as frequently as 5 minutes to check if all the requests in your collection are up and healthy.

 When you set up a monitor, Postman servers will hit the endpoints in your collection according to the specified frequency.
 You can also select a corresponding [environment](/docs/postman/environments_and_globals/manage_environments) to use and store variables.
-If you have written [tests](/docs/postman/scripts/test_scripts) for your requests , the monitor would run these tests to validate the response and notify you when a test fails.
+If you have written [tests](/docs/postman/scripts/test_scripts) for your requests, the monitor would run these tests to validate the response and notify you when a test fails.
 You can configure how to receive the alerts from a wide number of [integrations](/docs/pro/integrations/intro_integrations) available.

 Each Postman user gets 1,000 monitoring calls for free per month.
 Paid teams have higher limits: Postman Pro teams have 10,000 monthly monitoring calls included, and Enterprise teams have 100,000 free monthly requests.
 It is very simple to set up a monitor.
 Learn more about [monitoring pricing](/docs/postman/monitors/pricing_monitors) and [getting started with monitors](/docs/postman/monitors/setting_up_monitor).